ChristoffBo/homeassistant/README.md

 MIT License — © 2026 Christoff Bothma
 https://github.com/ChristoffBo/homeassistant/blob/main/LICENSE

 🚫 No support is provided.
 Use as-is.
 Issues, pull requests, and help are not guaranteed to be addressed.
+This is more like a side project for me.